aleksvidak/NlpTags/README.md

 5. Scoring the graph based on one of the given centrality measures (Degree, Strength, Neighborhood size – order 1, Coreness, Clustering Coefficient, Structural Diversity Index, PageRank, HITS, Betweenness, Closeness, Eigenvector Centrality)
 6. Returning the scored lemmas in JSON format.

-#### To extract keyphrases from text, the following steps are required:
+#### To extract key-phrases from text, the following steps are required:
 1. Division of the provided text into sentences, and subsequently sentences into words
 2. Conversion of words into their basic form (lemmatisation)
 3. Working out the grammatical structure of sentences by annotating lemmas with Part of Speech (POS) tags